gregory144/path-manager/README.md

 ~/.path/exename -> existing file) instead of a whole directory
 1. Add ability to manage multiple files of the same name (i.e. promote 1 file to be first in line)
-1. Provide more options for search (only display exact matches)
+1. Provide more options for search (only display exact matches/include fuzzy search matches even if exact match is found)
 1. Improve algorithm for fuzzy search
 1. Add functionality to detect current shell (using getppid and /proc/$pid/cmdline